 Remember to keep your dogs on Heartworm prevention year-round.
-Both the American Veterinary Medical Association & American Heartworm Society recommend year-round heart worm prevention for the protection of your pets.
+Dr. Taylor, along with the American Veterinary Medical Association & American Heartworm Society, recommend year-round heartworm prevention for the protection of your pets.

 Support your local businesses – shop local includes your veterinarian 🙂

 With the closure of one of the local veterinary clinics January, 2021, and new people moving to the area, we receive a lot of phone calls inquiring if the Franklin Veterinary Clinic is taking on new clients.
 Unfortunately, we are not.
 We will be sure to update this information, if/when that changes.

 We care about your safety and the safety of your pets.

 doc and Kim Taylor